SethMMorton/fastnumbers/README.rst

 -------------------------------

-CPython goes to great lengths to ensure that your string input is converted to a number *correctly* (you can prove this to yourself by examining the source code for `integer conversions <https://github.com/python/cpython/blob/e349bf23584eef20e0d1e1b2989d9b1430f15507/Objects/longobject.c#L2213>`_ and for
+CPython goes to great lengths to ensure that your string input is converted to a number *correctly* (you can prove this to yourself by examining the source code for
+`integer conversions <https://github.com/python/cpython/blob/e349bf23584eef20e0d1e1b2989d9b1430f15507/Objects/longobject.c#L2213>`_
+and for
 `float conversions <https://github.com/python/cpython/blob/e349bf23584eef20e0d1e1b2989d9b1430f15507/Python/dtoa.c#L1434>`_),
 but this extra effort is only needed for very large integers or for floats with many digits or large exponents.
 For integers, if the result could fit into a C ``long`` then a naive algorithm of < 10 lines of C code is sufficient.
 For floats, if the number does not require high precision or does not have a large exponent (such as "-123.45e6") then a short naive algorithm is also possible.

-These naive algorithms are quite fast, but the performance improvement comes at the expense of being unsafe (no protection against overflow or round-off errors).
-``fastnumbers`` uses a heuristic to determine if the input can be safely converted with the much faster naive algorithm.
-These heuristics are extremely conservative - if there is *any* chance that the naive result would not give *exactly* the same result as the built-in functions then it will fall back on CPython's conversion function.
+These naive algorithms are quite fast, but the performance improvement comes at the expense of being unsafe (no protection against overflow or round-off errors). ``fastnumbers`` uses a heuristic to determine if the input can be safely converted with the much faster naive algorithm.
+These heuristics are extremely conservative - if there is *any* chance that the naive result would not give *exactly* the same result as the built-in functions then it will fall back on CPython's conversionfunction.
 For this reason, ``fastnumbers`` is aways *at least as fast* as CPython's built-in ``float`` and ``int`` functions, and oftentimes is significantly faster because most real-world numbers pass the heuristic.

 Installation
 ------------